otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 - `npm install prisma --save-dev`: Installs the **Prisma CLI** module.
 The `--save-dev` flag is used to save the module as a development dependency.
 A development dependency is a module that is only required during development.
 It is not required in production.
 - `npx prisma init`: Initializes **Prisma** in the project.
 It creates a `.env` file and a `prisma` directory.

 What is the purpose of the `.env` file?
 Used to store environment variables.
 For example, database connection string.

 What is the purpose of the `prisma` directory?
 Used to store **Prisma** configuration files.
 For example, `schema.prisma`.
 The `schema.prisma` file is used to define the database schema.

 ---

-Rename the `.env` file to `.env.development`

 In the `schema.prisma` file, you will see the following code.